martinohanlon/making-a-game-with-minecraft-pi/worksheet.md

 ![Game over](images/minecraft-game-over.png)

-## What's next?
+## What next?

-It might be the end of this worksheet, but it doesn't have to be the end of this game.
+This might be the end of the worksheet, but it doesn't have to be the end of the game.

-At the moment the gameplay is pretty basic, and there's a lot you can do now you have the basic program set up to make it your own.
+At the moment the gameplay is pretty simple, and there's a lot you can do, now you have the basic program set up, to make it your own.
 Here are some ideas to get you started:

 1. The difficulty of the game is set by the how long the program waits before lighting another block, currently `time.sleep(0.2)`.
 By increasing this time you make the game easier, and decreasing it will make the game harder.
 Experiment and see what works best for you.